CodeCs1/HibikiDuwuCa-LinuxSystem/README.md

 # HibikiDuwuCa Linux System
-The first ever Linux From Scratch project based on Vtuber
+The first ever Linux From Scratch project inspired by a Vtuber (Hibiki DuCa)

 Uses Linux From Scratch Version: r12.1-119